Data2Semantics/ducktape/readme.md

 *Scalable Execution Environment*:

 - scale your experiments from your laptop to a cluster with minimal effort.
+Initial version based on [PJ2](http://www.cs.rit.edu/~ark/pj2.shtml) is implemented, allow remote execution of Java modules.

 More info on [Ducktape Wiki](https://github.com/Data2Semantics/ducktape/wiki)